green-code-initiative/ecoCode/hackathon/README.md

 - Caching network calls: detect if the result of a network call are stored in a data structure, for its later reuse
 - Memoization: refer to the results of this [research paper](https://greenlab.di.uminho.pt/wp-content/uploads/2016/06/CIbSE19_memoization.pdf)

+<h3>Evaluation</h3>

+You can try to evaluate the impact of implemented rules on real Android projects to help us to set their severity (minor, major, critical, blocker) and their estimated remediation costs.
+For that purpose, you can use our PowDroid tool : https://gitlab.com/powdroid/powdroid-cli

 <h2>WP#3 - New Practices / Rules Assessment 💬</h2>

 If you are not interested by implementing SonarQube rules, you may contribute to the identification of new good practices, even in an informal way.
 Take inspiration from [Best practices for energy efficient software](https://wiki.cs.vu.nl/green_software/Best_practices_for_energy_efficient_software) and try to target a platform or a language.

-Also, you can try to evaluate the impact of implemented rules on real projects to help us to set their severity (minor, major, critical, blocker) and their estimated remediation costs.

 **READY ?
 [Click here to launch a new discussion](https://github.com/cnumr/ecoCode/discussions/new?category=hackathon)**